 "How was I supposed to know that you would come back from the dead?!
 Hah?!
 HOW?!
 It was impossible and it happened only that one time!
 No one has ever done it, Lex!
 No one!
-Even now, because the VA just preserves and heals you, not give you back your life!"
+Even now with the VA because it just preserves and heals you, it doesn't give you back your life!"

 "Is that what this is about?
 Lex… I didn't know about the ring back then and… later on I wasn't in its possession.
 The thought… it never occurred to me," I answered according to the truth.

-"It did," he said bitterly, "it did, but you were a coward.
-You were scared of what kind of a monster I had become!"
+"It did," he said bitterly.
+"It did, but you were a coward.
+You were scared of what kind of a monster I'd become!"

 "That is not true!"

-"Of course, it is!" he roared and spread his arms, throwing his hands into the air.
+"Of course it is!" he roared and spread his arms, throwing his hands into the air.
 "I was evil!
 I killed my father!
 I almost killed Clark!
-Who'd know what would've happened if you'd saved me back then!"
+Who could know what would've happened if you'd saved me back then!"

-"So it's good thing I didn't," I said in a strained voice, "because then you came back anyway and you understood what was right and wrong."
+"So it's a good thing that I didn't," I said in a strained voice, "because then you came back anyway and you understood what was right and what was wrong."

 "Don't lecture me."

 "You're still looking for an excuse!
-We were happy over all those years and not even once you mentioned that you held a grudge against me!
-Then I save Oliver and suddenly, you use him to have a fight!
+We were happy over all those years and not even once did you mention that you held a grudge against me!
+Then I save Oliver and suddenly, you use him to have a fight?!
 Admit it!
 You've got tired of me!
 What should I expect anyway?
 That you'd be like Clark?!
 You're Lex Luthor, so naturally I'm not enough for you!
-And how can I expect after such a long time together that we just keep reliving you coming back to me from the dead?!
+And how can I expect after such a long period of time spent together that we'll just keep reliving you coming back to me from the dead?!
 Changing for ME?!"
 I roared.

 "Lex, you're the only one!"
 I denied.